-Click the button below to download and purchase the “Maximizing Section 199A Deductions” monograph (price $100, roughly 100 pages) :
+Click the button below to download and purchase the “Maximizing Section 199A Deductions” e-book (price $50, roughly 140 pages) :

 The Bestselling Book on Section 199A Deduction

-Section 199A provides owners of pass-thru entities with a deduction equal, potentially, to 20% of their business income.
+Section 199A provides owners of pass-through entities with a deduction equal, potentially, to 20% of their business income.

 The law, however, presents small businesses and individual investors with some tricky-to-manage rules and, for high income taxpayers, with more complicated accounting.

-Hence, this monograph for tax accountants, financial advisers and business attorneys… It covers in detail how the new deduction works–including discussion of the technical corrections made in the spring of 2018.
+Hence, this book for tax accountants, financial advisers and business attorneys… It covers in detail how the new deduction works–including IRS guidance through the fall of 2019.
 And it discusses what taxpayers and their accountants, advisers and attorneys need to do—in some cases immediately—to maximize the tax savings available.

 Already, thousands of CPA firms have used this resource to learn the law and begin helping their business clients.

-We’re of course providing a money-back guarantee… If you don’t find our monograph saves you several hours of time and lets you more quickly start helping clients with this wonderful new tax shelter, just email us at (steve (at) stephenlnelson (dot) com) and ask for a refund.
+We’re of course providing a money-back guarantee for the online downloadable version… If you don’t find our e-book saves you several hours of time and lets you more quickly start helping clients with this wonderful new tax shelter, just email us at (steve (at) stephenlnelson (dot) com) and ask for a refund.